-Michael J. Ferrantino is Lead Economist in the World Bank International Trade Unit.
-Prior to joining the Bank, he was Lead International Economist at the U.S. International Trade Commission.
+Michael J. Ferrantino is Lead Economist for Trade Policy in the Macroeconomics, Trade, and Investment Global Practice at the World Bank.
+Prior to joining the Bank, he was Lead International Economist at the U.S. International Trade Commission, where he served from 1994 to 2013.
 Michael's published research spans a wide array of topics relating to international trade, including non-tariff measures and trade facilitation, global value chains, the relationship of trade to the environment, innovation, and productivity, and U.S.-China trade.
-He has taught at Southern Methodist, Youngstown State, Georgetown, American, and George Washington Universities.
-Michael's recent work includes: "The Benefits of Trade Facilitation: A Modelling Exercise," prepared for the World Economic Forum's January 2013 report on supply chains, "Enabling Trade: Valuing Growth Opportunities;" a chapter on non-tariff measures in The Ashgate Research Companion to International Trade Policy (2012); and "Evasion Behaviors of Exporters and Importers; Evidence from the U.S.-China Trade Data Discrepancy," with Xuepeng Liu and Zhi Wang, Journal of International Economics, 2012.
-Michael holds a Ph.D. from Yale University.
+He has taught at Southern Methodist, Youngstown State, Georgetown, American, and George Washington Universities, and partnered on research projects with APEC, OECD, WTO, and the World Economic Forum.
+He holds a BA from Northwestern University and a Ph.D. from Yale University.

 Most recently Ferrantino was a core team member on World Development Report 2020: Trading for Development in the Age of Global Value Chains, and on Breaking Out of Fragility: A Country Economic Memorandum for Diversification and Growth in Iraq (2020).
 He is also the editor of COVID-19 Trade Watch, a monthly publication which has monitored fluctuations in goods and services trade and logistics capacity since April 2020.